Hassan of Basra: Greece

 Author Barbara Ker Wilson translated a Greek tale with the title The Dove Maiden.
 In this tale, a poor widow has a son named Paul.
 One day, Paul is carrying a bundle of sticks in his hands, when he sees a Jew on the road.
 The Jew tells him he wishes to hire him as a servant.
 He gives Paul some gold to give his mother, and departs with the lad on a ship to another country.
 They disembark, the Jew and Paul reach the foot of the Mountain of Jewels.
 The Jew tells the youth he needs to fly up to the mountaintop with the help of eagles.
 For this purpose, the Jew hides Paul inside a sheepskin so that the eagles carry him up the mountain.
 It so happens: Paul cuts open the sheepskin, gathers the gems and jewels and throws them to the Jew down below.
 The Jew leaves Paul stranded on the mountain and goes back to the ship.
 Trapped on the mountain, Paul lifts a rock and discover a set of stairs that leads down below.
 He climbs down the stairs and finds an Ogre's quarters.
 Paul pretends to be the Ogre's son and lives with him.
 One day, the Ogre gives him a set of keys and forbids him from opening the 40th door in his underground abode.
 Driven by curiosity, Paul disobeys the Ogre's orders and opens it: inside, a beautiful garden.
 A white dove lands near the lake, takes off its doveskin to become a maiden, bathes in the lake, turns into a dove again and flies off.
 Paul tells the story to the Ogre, who advises him to steal the dove plumage the next time she lands there.
 Paul follows the advice, steals the plumage and takes her as his wife.
 The Dove Maiden agrees to marry him, but warns that she fears her father.
 At any rate, Paul keeps the dove plumage in a safe place for years, and the Dove Maiden gives birth to two children.
 Time passes, and Paul begins to miss his mother.
 The Ogre gives him and his wife heaps of treasure and bids him a safe journey back home.
 Paul and his wife go back to his mother; he hides the dove plumage and warns his mother not to give to the Dove Maiden.
-However, Paul's mother accidentally reveals the location to the Dove Maiden, she wears it again, gives two feathers to her children, and bids her husband seek her with iron shoes and a iron cane in a land where five white towers stand in a green field.
+However, Paul's mother accidentally reveals the location to the Dove Maiden, she wears it again, gives two feathers to her children, and bids her husband seek her with iron shoes and an iron cane in a land where five white towers stand in a green field.
 The Dove Maiden departs; and her husband goes after her.
 Paul asks the Jew to be brought back to the Mountain of Jewels by the same method as before; the Jew fulfills his request.
 Paul visits the Ogre and asks for iron shoes to be made.
 Now fully equipped, Paul begins his long journey.
 On the road, he meets two men quarreling over enchanted objects: a self-moving sword, a flying carpet and a hat of invisibility.
 Paul steals the items and flies on the carpet to the Dove Maiden's father's kingdom.
 He enters the five white towers and finds his wife.
 The Dove Maiden is glad to see him again, but fears for him.
 After hiding him, her father, a Giant, comes into the room and orders her daughter to reveal the human she is hiding.
 Paul takes off the invisibility hat and commands the sword to kill his father-in-law.
 Now free of her father, the Dove Maiden and Paul go back to the Ogre to restore his sight, and finally back home.